 I saw a lot more blocks for the blanket since I last posted.
 In other words, a lot more people joined our KAL!
 There was also much more participation in the form of messages, consultations and suggestions.
 I always try to answer all messages quickly, and find a way to add your ideas and improvements to the project.
 In particular, you may have noticed that a new file option was added to block 2, specially prepared for novice knitters.
 The objective is to avoid confusion when they have to follow the instructions of the block pattern, and at the same time remember to make the edge stitches that were previously indicated.
 I integrated both instructions into a file with the name “Row-by-row“.
 I think it will be easier for beginners to follow.

-Consequently, you will always see two PDF files for each pattern from now on: download the one that is most useful and comfortable for you.
+Consequently, you will always see two PDF files for each pattern from now on (for the duration of the KAL!): download the one that is most useful and comfortable for you.
 If any!

 I found it hard to find a title for this block.
 If you can think of one, please comment!
 The only one that occurs to me is “Window drops” because it reminds me of the traces left by raindrops when falling on the window, but… I don’t know, it does not convince me.
 What do you think?
 Meanwhile, I leave the name with a question mark 🙂

 Be careful when knitting this block.
 It looks very simple, but do not be fooled.
 It is necessary to pay attention when knitting it and it has a slightly different edge of the previous two: in addition to the 3 garter sts also has 1 stocking st added to each side.

 Have a beautiful day, and I leave below the block 3, with the download links that I mentioned for those who prefer them.

 PS: Have you noticed?
 Block 3 for “12 blocks of Xmas” blanket has no “idems” or parentheses x2!! 😛

 Don’t worry, you can start now!
 Look for more info in the following page: “12 Blocks for Xmas” A new free knitting project to make a blanket in blocks.